Short-finned eel: Life cycle

-Like the other anguillids, short-finned eels are catadromous: when they reach maturity, they stop feeding and migrate downstream to the sea, then anything up to three or four thousand kilometres to a spawning ground in deep water somewhere in the Coral Sea off New Caledonia.
+Like the other anguillids, short-finned eels are catadromous: when they reach maturity, they stop feeding and migrate downstream to the sea, then anything up to three or four thousand kilometres to a spawning ground in deep water somewhere in the vicinity of New Caledonia, Vanuatu, and Fiji.
+A 1963 estimation based on the four larval specimens available at the time suggested a spawning location between Fiji and Tahiti, though this was commonly stated in the literature and popular accounts as "east of Samoa".
+Recent captures of larvae and estimations of drift on ocean currents suggest there are A. australis spawning areas to the east and west of Vanuatu.

 The larvae recruit from the sea as small adults when they lack colour and are transparent-giving them the name "glass eel".
 Tropical species have year-round recruitment, whereas temperate species such as the short-finned eel have strong seasonal recruitment.
 Recent evidence that has utilised analytical microchemical techniques in eel otoliths has suggested that eels are facultatively catadromous rather than obligatory.
 Discrete populations of ocean and estuarine residents exist, that very rarely enter freshwater.

 The leptocephalus ("narrow head" larvae), drift on the ocean currents (off Australia, the South Equatorial Current and eventually reach coastal waters, where they metamorphose into "glass eels" (tiny, semi-transparent eels).
 At this stage they are unable to eat, and can only eat after reaching an estuary or river mouth, where they metamorphose again into elvers, which are darker in colour.
 From there, they migrate upstream, traversing numerous obstacles — if necessary, leaving the water and travelling short distances over moist ground.
 They are well-suited to this task, being able to absorb some of the oxygen they need through the skin.